RetroRebirth/Williams-Wellness/index.md

 ![thai](thai.jpg)

-Hello, my name is Christopher Williams and I am a massage therapist specialized in deep tissue and sports massage.
+Hello, my name is Christopher Williams and I am a massage therapist specialized in deep tissue, sports, and thai massage.
 If you seek relief and recovery, then schedule a massage with me!

 ![logo](logo.jpg)